Formal Enrollment in the College

 Special registration is open to persons living within commuting distance of the campus, certain foreign students who want to take for credit, or to audit, certain courses of special interest but who are not degree candidates, and certain graduates who want to take post-graduate work.
 A special student may not register for more than 8 credit-hours of academic work except by permission from the Academic Standing Board.
 A special student desiring credit must submit appropriate credentials to the Office of Admissions.
 If, after one semester, a special student has failed to maintain a 2.0 average, the special standing can be terminated.

 With the consent of the instructor, a student may request to take a course for an additional hour of credit.
 The nature of the additional work that the student must do in order to receive the additional credit, and how that work will be evaluated, must be clearly outlined in the petition.
 Usually instructors award one grade, but may choose to assign different grades to the regular course and the additional project.

-A student whose petition for additional credit is granted may not ask to drop that credit after the deadline for dropping courses has passed.
+A student whose petition for additional credit is granted may not drop that credit after the deadline for dropping courses has passed.

-A student may add courses or credits to his or her registration during the first two weeks (10 class days) of a semester.
+Students may add courses or credits to their registration during the first two weeks (10 class days) of a semester.
 The student should consult with the advisor and must have the consent of the instructor and academic advisor.
 The appropriate documentation must be filed promptly.

 Students failing to register by the deadline date prescribed in University publications and/or failing to respond properly to University official’s notices regarding the problem shall be withdrawn from all preregistered courses.
 Such withdrawal carries with it financial forfeitures of 50 percent of all fees due.
 Appeal of this action shall be to the Academic Standing Board and, with a resulting decision of reinstatement, normally carries a minimum penalty of $50 and other disciplinary sanctions as deemed appropriate.